 When companies get successfully targeted for cyberattacks, the employees at those enterprises often have to shut down their computers and rely solely on pen-and-paper methods until IT experts address the problem.
 It’s easy to envision how catastrophic a similar attack could be on advanced military technology.

 The U.S Army recently put out a call for research about how artificial intelligence-powered cybersecurity options could safeguard soldiers’ tactical and communications networks.
-It wants to explore how the technology could protect against autonomous, adaptive threats.
+It wants to explore how machine learning technology could protect against autonomous, adaptive threats.

 Military officials recognize that AI has limitations.
 It could be a while before these emerging cybersecurity tools come into widespread use.
 It’s important that people are at least getting to know the technology’s potential, though.